cpeikert/Lol/README.md

-This branch is a fork of master.
+This branch (split-packages) is a fork of master.
 Relative to master, it modularizes the library into many fine-grained packages including Tensor backends, code for tests/benchmarks, and the core library.
 Although it is the acting master branch (where all commits happen), we have not yet merged it to master due to performance degredation of microbenchmarks.